katmore/intl-rand-string/README.md

 A standalone utility is provided by the [`bin/rand-string.php`](./bin/rand-string.php) script.
 Details regarding the usage of this utility and instructions for an optional global installation are included in this section.

 ### rand-string standalone installation
 These installation instructions rely on the `make-phar.sh` installer script.
-See the [*make-phar.sh utility*](#make-pharsh-utility) section for more in-depth usage details and troubleshooting.
+See the [*make-phar.sh utility*](#make-pharsh-utility) section for more in-depth details and troubleshooting.

 Installation instructions:
  * Download **intl-rand-string** project using git (or similar), and enter the project directory.